 Instructions to the Editor: The first paragraph in clause 11.2.3.2 Non-AP STA power management modes - is moved to the beginning of this clause (deleted from 11.2.3.2 and added here to 11.2.1), as shown.

-A non-AP STA can be in one of two power management modes:

-Active mode: The STA receives and transmits frames at any time if the STA is in awake state.
-A non-HE STA remains in the awake state.
-An HE STA remains in the awake state, unless the STA is unavailable.
-A STA that is unavailable is not capable of receiving PPDUs.
-A STA is permitted to be unavailable as described in 26.14.3 (Opportunistic power save), 26.14.1 (Intra-PPDU power save for non-AP HE STAs), and 26.8.4.4 (TWT Information frame exchange for flexible wake time).(11ax)

-Power save (PS) mode: The STA enters the awake state to receive or transmit frames.
-The STA remains in the doze state otherwise.

 A non-AP STA shall be in active mode upon (re)association, except that if the (re)association is performed using the on-channel tunneling procedure defined in 11.31.5 (On-channel Tunneling (OCT) operation), then the non-AP STA shall be considered to be in power save mode and in doze state upon (re)association on the BSS identified by the BSSID, Band ID, and Channel Number fields contained in the Multi-band element transmitted in the On-channel Tunnel Request frame that carries the (Re)Association Request frame.

 A STA that has transmitted a frame to an AP with which it is not associated and from which it expects a response shall remain in the awake state until such a response is received or until the procedure has timed out.